splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-1. TODO: Update Daniel's Telegram bot (Update URL to get data from, send "Refresh" command on update) - https://github.com/erezdaniel7/yeruhamPhoneBookbot/blob/master/app.js
+- Update Daniel's Telegram bot (Update URL to get data from, send "Refresh" command on update) - https://github.com/erezdaniel7/yeruhamPhoneBookbot/blob/master/app.js
-2. TODO [mobile]: Update app to use the new site
-3. TODO: Add "Copy" button next to phone numbers
+- Add "Copy" button next to phone numbers
-4. TODO: Show icon for each result (and enable defining icons for pages/categories)
+- Show icon for each result (and enable defining icons for pages/categories)
-5. TODO [mobile]: Find how to make site links open the app on Android
+- [mobile]: Find how to make site links open the app on Android
-6. TODO: Show auto-complete dropdown for in-phonebook links in editor
+- Show auto-complete dropdown for in-phonebook links in editor
-7. TODO: Highlight search in result page
+- Highlight search in result page
-8. TODO: Add Kosher/Mehadrin info to food places
+- Add Kosher/Mehadrin info to food places
-9. TODO: Enable customization/themes
+- Enable customization/themes
-10. TODO: Link unlinked e-mail addresses (check if there are any)
+- Link unlinked e-mail addresses (check if there are any)
-11. TODO: Set a nightly backup of the data (to a private GitHub gist?)
+- Set a nightly backup of the data (to a private GitHub gist?)
-12. TODO: Handle cross-domain authentication
+- Handle cross-domain authentication
-13. TODO: Data sanitation:
+- Data sanitation:
      * Verify no page contains link to https://sites.google.com/site/yeruchamphonebook
      * verify social network links use relative images
-14. TODO: X Think of how to handle deletion (also so the flutter app can be updated about changes)
+- X Think of how to handle deletion (also so the flutter app can be updated about changes)
-15. TODO: X Handle page history
+- X Handle page history
-16. TODO: Consider moving to preact (https://justinnoel.dev/2020/05/12/using-preact-in-a-next-js-project/)
+- Consider moving to preact (https://justinnoel.dev/2020/05/12/using-preact-in-a-next-js-project/)
-17. TODO: Consider moving to tailwind.css / svelte+sapper / shoelace
+- Consider moving to tailwind.css / svelte+sapper / shoelace

 ### Benefits in new sites